wydialang/reviewclassification/README.md

 # reviewclassification

-building a classifier that can predict a user's rating of a given restaurant from Yelp reviews
+A classifier that can predict a user's rating of a given restaurant from reviews. (uses reviews from Yelp)